jvdcf/aed-schedules/docs/docs.md

 - Unfortunately, the maximum capacity of a class is hard coded to 30 students.
 - The terminal embedded in CLion can behave a bit differently than the system's terminal.
   If possible, use the system's terminal to run the program.
+- This program is tested for Linux only.
+As such, it only takes Linux-compatible CSV files on Linux.
+It might work on Windows, but that is untested.